jamescadigan97/snowfall/README.md

 ## Examples of SQL queries
 Who will be a this page be for?

-For people who want to easily check on their favorite mountains.
-My personal favorite out West was Steamboat.
+For people who want to easily see seasonal data for their favorite mountains.
+One of my personal favorites is Steamboat.
 ![ScreenShot](/Screenshots/Steamboat.png)

-For people who check on storms in a certain area.
-A large storm hit on December 5th when I was in Colorado
+For people who check on past storms in a certain area.
+A large storm hit on January 5th when I was in Colorado.
 ![ScreenShot](/Screenshots/storm.png)